sonrac/php-hooks/docs/overview.md

-# Pre commit hook
+# Git hook runner overview

-For local check we can use pre-commit-hook before commit.

-During checks we can check:
+Git hook runner can run next checks:

 * Code style
 * Run static analyzer
 * Run tests
 * etc.

-Example hook script for this package you can see [here](../../scripts/hooks/_pre-commit.docker.sh)
+Example hook script for this package you can see [here](../bin/pre-commit.sh)

 Hook starts only for modified files not for whole project if it possible.
 Some checks we can not start only for some files such as deptrac

 All check started parallel for execution speed up.
-We use [pcntl php ext](https://www.php.net/manual/en/book.pcntl.php) for this.

 ## Hook steps